Find Affordable College Courses

 Washington, DC

 The in-demand doctor’s degree programs at Georgetown University helped the school earn the #3 place on this year’s ranking of the most popular history schools in the United States.
-Located in the large city of Washington, Georgetown is a private not-for-profit school with a fairly large student population.
+Located in the city of Washington, Georgetown is a private not-for-profit school with a fairly large student population.

 Women make up 31% of the history majors at the school.

-Read full report on History at Georgetown University
+Full History at Georgetown University Report

 A rank of #4 on this year’s list means University of California - Los Angeles is a great place for history students working on their doctor’s degree.
-UCLA is a very large public school located in the large city of Los Angeles.
+UCLA is a fairly large public school located in the large city of Los Angeles.

 Of the 15 students majoring in history at UCLA, 47% are male and 53% are female.